 - Pescatarian-friendly: This sauce will be just as delicious with a white fish like halibut, or your favorite shellfish like shrimp or scallops.

-⏲️ Step-by-Step Instructions
+Step-by-Step Instructions

 Prep Work Before Cooking

-Collecting all your ingredients - This will make cooking so much easier.
+Collecting all ingredients: This will make cooking so much easier.
 Gather all the spices you will need, and keep them nearby.

-To the same skillet, add a tablespoon of olive oil.
+To the same skillet, add another tablespoon of olive oil.
 Add the minced garlic, and sauté until it is lightly brown and fragrant.
 Once the garlic is lightly browned, add the white wine to the pan to deglaze.
-Using a spatula, scrape up the bits from the bottom of the pan.
+Using a spatula, scrape up the brown bits from the bottom of the pan.
 Let the wine simmer for 3-5 minutes to cook off the alcohol and the raw wine taste. [photo 3]

 Let the chicken simmer in the sauce for 2-3 minutes, to allow the flour on the chicken to thicken the sauce slightly.
 Garnish with lemon zest and fresh parsley, and serve.
+Optionally grate fresh parmesan cheese over the top of the chicken when serving.

-💭 Expert Tips
+Expert Tips

 Shake off excess flour: When dredging the chicken with the flour, shake it gently to remove any excess.
 This prevents the sauce from becoming too thick or gummy.

-🍽 Make Ahead & Storage
+Make Ahead & Storage

-If you purchase whole chicken breasts, they can be butterflied or sliced in half into cutlets in advance, and stored in the refrigerator.
+If you purchase whole chicken breasts, they can be butterflied or sliced in half into cutlets in advance, and stored in the refrigerator in an airtight container.

-⭐ Recipe FAQs
+Recipe FAQs

 Ingredients

-- 4 Chicken breast cutlets boneless, skinless
+- 4 Chicken breast cutlets (boneless, skinless)

 - ½ cup All purpose flour